 Though still far behind their male counterparts, the number of women in the traditionally male-dominated professions of policing and firefighting is growing each year.
 Courageous Woman Magazine was able to speak to four of these women and was impressed by their dedication to their jobs and love for their communities.

 For the past 14 years, Jennifer Sly has been a K-9 officer with the Port Huron Police department.
 She has been paired with her 7-year old partner Braddock since 2009.
 Jennifer grew up on a farm with a lot of animals and really likes dogs, so when the K-9 officer position camp up, Sly says, “it seemed like a natural move.”
 Jennifer says the best part of her job is when she and Braddock track down a bad guy.
 She likes to help people and enjoys locking up criminals and helping people who can’t help themselves.

 Twanda Plair has been a police officer with the Flint Police Department for 19 years.
-Plair says she became interested in my being a police office as a young girl.
+Plair says she became interested in my being a police officer as a young girl.
 Twanda really enjoys working for the Flint police, which she describes as an awesome department!
-“Working in Flint gives you so much experience, exposure, knowledge and training which would qualify you to be able to work in any unit on any department,” she says.”
-I sometimes have tough times, dangerous situations and tough decisions concerning someone’s life or freedom.
-But I stayed fully armored, naturally and spiritually.
-I stay prayed up and I know I am protected and covered by God’s grace, mercy and protection.”
+“Working in Flint gives you so much experience, exposure, knowledge, and training which would qualify you to be able to work in any unit on any department,” she says.”
+I sometimes have tough times, dangerous situations, and tough decisions concerning someone’s life or freedom.
+But I stayed fully armored, naturally, and spiritually.
+I stay prayed up and I know I am protected and covered by God’s grace, mercy, and protection.”